Bussche family

-The House von dem Bussche is the name of an old East-Westphalian noble family.
+The von dem Bussche is the name of an old East-East-Westphalian German noble family.
 The Lords von dem Bussche belonged to the nobility in the County of Ravensberg.
 Various branches of the family exist today.

 History

 Origin

 The first official mention of the Bussche line was in 1225 with the Lord Everhardus de Busche.
 His brother Albert is known from 1230 deeds.
 The Lords von dem Bussche were originally from the County of Ravensberg on the border area of Ravensberg and the Prince-Bishopric of Osnabrück, where the family moved in the late Middle Ages.